 Section 2.
 The officers shall be elected to serve one year or until their successors are elected, and their term of office shall begin upon election.

 Section 3.
 Each candidate for office shall be nominated from the floor.
 A nomination need not be seconded.
 Voting shall occur by ballot, unless the candidate is unopposed, before the floor is opened for nominations for another office.
+Voting may not occur by secret ballot.

 Section 4.
 No Commissioner may hold more than one office at a time, except to temporarily fill a vacancy as provided in Section 5 of the Article.